• Skip to primary navigation

 Build Circuit on Breadboard:

-• Find out which pin is emitter, base and collector.
+• Next, put transistor on breadboard and find out which pin is emitter, base and collector.

-• Connect coil L1 to emitter and collector sides.
+• Then connect coil L1 to emitter and collector sides.

-• Also put variable capacitor C1 into the circuit.
+• Now add resistors if needed to set transistor properly, also put variable capacitor C1 into the circuit.

-• Change value of C1 to adjust circuit tuning.
+• If required, change value of C1 to adjust circuit tuning.

 Set Up Radio Receiver: